swilliams11/apigee-api-traffic-reports/README.md

 This repo is still a work in progress (see the TODOs below).

 ## Business Case for this Repository
-Customers need a consistent way to traffic Apigee X API counts across all of their Apigee organzations and environments.
+Customers need a consistent way to aggregate all Apigee X API request across all of their Apigee organzations and environments.
 Today this is accomplished with a variety of tools, which I've listed below or customers roll their own solution.

 ## Summary
 This repository contains everything you need to run an Apigee X API management traffic report consistently across all organizations.